MJ141592/WhatsappControls/README.md

 ANTHROPIC_API_KEY=...
 ```

-## Other scripts for automatic LLM answers (optional, not required for Lypta signups)
-This requires the Anthropic API key in the setup

-- Live auto‑reply to new messages:
+- Live auto‑reply to new messages in a chat:
 ```bash
 python live_reply.py "Chat Name"
 ```
-- Reply to recent unanswered messages since your last message:
+- Reply to recent unanswered messages since your last message in a chat:
 ```bash
 python reply_unanswered.py "Chat Name"
 ```